Celine Dion ‘Keeping Everything Open’ When It Comes To Finding Love Again

 She said she wouldn’t hide a future relationship from the world because she’s been an open book all her life.

-Previously in the year, there were rumors that speculated that she was dating her dancer, Pepe Munoz.
-Celine shut down those rumors by stating that Munoz is gay and that they are simply just close friends.
+Earlier this year, rumors were circulating that she was dating one of her dancers, Pepe Munoz.
+Celine shut that down by stating that Munoz is gay and that they are simply just close friends.

-Courage is Dion’s first English album in six years and consists of lyrics about loss and rebirth, according to a review with The Guardian.
-It was recorded in the aftermath of her Angelil’s death and was released through Columbia Records on November 15.
+Courage is Celine’s first English album in six years and consists of lyrics about loss and rebirth, according to a review in The Guardian.
+It was recorded in the aftermath of her husband’s death and was released through Columbia Records on November 15.

 To support the LP, she is currently performing in a world tour that goes by the same name.
 She kicked off the tour in Quebec City in September and will continue across North America until March.